-Illustration 11: Programming through design, testing and redesign is inefficient (Pena and Focke 1969)
+Figure 11: Programming through design, testing and redesign is inefficient (adapted from Pena and Focke, 1969)

-If a client approaches the architect with very little information, the architect may have to respond by programming through design.
-He could produce sketch after sketch and plan after plan trying to satisfy undefined requirements.
-Programming through design can involve misuse of talent and, indeed, risks of creating a "solution" to the wrong problem.
-[See Illustration 11].
 On the other hand, a client may present the architect with too much information but involving mostly irrelevant details.
 The risk here is that the architect's solution will be based on details rather than major ideas.
 In this case, the architect must plough through an abundance of information and discriminate between major ideas and details.
-[See Illustration 12].
+[See Figure 12].

-Illustration 12: Discrimination between major ideas and details is necessary to avoid confusion in problem solving (Pena and Focke 1969)
+Figure 12: Discrimination between major ideas and details is necessary to avoid confusion in problem solving (adapted from Pena and Focke 1969)

-The analytical procedure used by CRS provides a framework for decision making.
+The analytical procedure used by CRS [Caudill Rowlett Scott] provides a framework for decision making.
 Within it the architect helps the client identify and make decisions that need to be made prior to design.
 Within it, the architect can suggest alternatives and other information to bring about decisions.
 There are times when the architect must evaluate the gains and risks in order to stimulate a decision.
 Yet, note the emphasis on client decisions; the architect merely participates and at most, recommends.
-[See Illustration 13]
+[See Figure 13]